Holiday in Scotland

 Luxury Lodges in Scotland

-Lomond Luxury Lodges are a range of supreme 5-star lodges, each with a private hot tub, surrounded by the stunning scenery of Scotland’s Loch Lomond & The Trossachs National Park.
-This is Dalnair Castle Lodge, which sleeps up to eight guests and is also pet-friendly.
+Enjoy this range of supreme 5-star lodges, each with a private hot tub, surrounded by the stunning scenery of Scotland’s Loch Lomond & The Trossachs National Park.
+This is the Ben Lomond Superlodge, which sleeps 7 guests and comes with its own hot tub and sauna.

 Scotland is known for its lochs and mountains, highlands and islands, whiskey and haggis.
 Located in the northern third of the United Kingdom it’s just a few hours from London.
 The lochs are beautiful lakes and sea inlets, the most famous being Loch Ness, known the world over for its legendary Loch Ness monster.
 Alongside the beautiful lochs and awe-inspiring mountains are a wonderful variety of towns and cities to explore, from the smart capital of Edinburgh with its world-famous arts festivals and imposing castle set high on the hill, to the architecturally interesting Glasgow, the reinvented centre of creative arts known as the "sociable city that has always known how to party.”